 Inventory, head : 0

-Freckles lettuce is cultivated year-round, with a peak season during spring months.
+Freckles lettuce is cultivated year-round, with a peak season in the spring.

-Freckles lettuce can be used in any recipe calling for Romaine lettuce.
-Freckles lettuce leaves can be used as a vessel for dips and other accoutrements, as a sandwich lettuce or flash grilled and served as an appetizer.
-Complimentary pairings are endless, especially with Freckles inner hearts, which serve as a blank canvas for accompanying flavors, bold, bright and rich.
-Notable favorable ingredient pairings include bacon, anchovies, nutty aged cheeses, chiles, creamy dressings, aged balsamic, citrus, melons, avocado, pears, peaches, apples, dried fruit, hers such as basil, dill, tarragon and mint and nuts such as hazelnuts, pistachios and pine nuts.
+Freckles lettuce is best suited for raw applications as its tender texture, and earthy flavor is best showcased when used fresh.
+Freckles lettuce can be used as a substitute in any recipe calling for romaine lettuce.
+It can also be used as a vessel for dips and filling, layered in a sandwich, or flash grilled and served as an appetizer.
+Freckles lettuce pairs well with bacon, anchovies, nutty aged cheeses, chiles, creamy dressings, aged balsamic, citrus, melons, avocado, pears, peaches, apples, dried fruit, hers such as basil, dill, tarragon, and mint and nuts such as hazelnuts, pistachios, and pine nuts.
+The leaves will keep for a couple of days when stored in the crisper drawer of the refrigerator.

 Recipes that include Freckle Lettuce.
 One is easiest, three is harder.